Skip to content

 • Client Secret (Confidential clients only)

-• Secret key for authenticating the client to the Auth service
+• Secret key for authenticating the client to the Authifi service

 • Critical security: Treat like a password, never expose in client-side code